 The South West Water central overhead functions (for example, HR, IT) have been integrated with the Pennon Group functions in a new Shared Services system from 1st April 2018.
-The allocation of the central costs to SWW and to business functions within South West Water follows OFWAT Regulatory Accounting Guidelines as set out in RAG 4.08.
+The allocation of the central costs to SWW and to business functions within South West Water follows OFWAT Regulatory Accounting Guidelines as set out in RAG 4.09.

-SWW have exited the non-household (NHH) market, although SWW has continued to assist in the delivery of some NHH activities (developer services, initial operation contacts and third party services), in accordance with Ofwat guidance, 100% of these costs have been allocated to Wholesale.
+SWW has exited the non-household (NHH) market, although SWW has continued to assist in the delivery of some NHH activities (developer services, initial operation contacts and third party services), in accordance with Ofwat guidance, 100% of these costs have been allocated to Wholesale.

 COST ALLOCATION MODEL